dotPawel/UniDKIT/README.md

 # ![banner](https://github.com/dotPawel/UniDKIT/assets/89011403/0757ee14-1ac5-4402-9620-72fbc5bdd378)

 UniDKIT is the offical development kit and UniScript editor for [UniversalCMD](https://github.com/dotPawel/UniversalCMD/tree/main).
-Complete with UniScript syntax highlighting, autocomplete and a set of UniPKG tools
+Complete with UniScript syntax highlighting, autocomplete and a set of UniPKG tools.
-Made using WinForms and FastColoredTextbox
+Made using WinForms and FastColoredTextbox.

 *.NET 6.0 required to run*